Our Next PGP/GnuPG Keysigning Party

 - Create a PGP or GnuPG key, if you don't already have one;

-- Add your key to the signup list for the upcoming BLU Keysigning;
+- Add your key ID to the signup list for the upcoming BLU Keysigning.
+The BLU server will use yur key ID to retrieve your public key from the keyserver.

 - After the meeting, sign the keys of participants who have proven their identity to your satisfaction.